wombleton/gitlaw-nz/acts/P/Property (Relationships) Act 1976.md

     *   (b) the hearing of the proceedings commenced before 1 February 2002,---

-    the proceedings continue as if the [Property (Relationships) Amendment Act 2001][373] had not been passed, unless the parties agree to the proceedings being continued under this Act as amended by the [Property (Relationships) Amendment Act 2001][373].
+    the proceedings continue as if the [Property (Relationships) Amendment Act 2001][373] had not been passed, unless the parties agree to the proceedings being continued under this Act as amended by the Property (Relationships) Amendment Act 2001\.

     (2) If---